Manjit8200/CRM_Application/README.md

 2) Click on the Ready button
 3) Automatic call is landing using Genesys APIs
 4) Save the call
-5) Change Status Ready, Not Ready, Lunch Break, Application down
+5) Change Status Ready, Not Ready, Lunch Break, Application down.
+6) Fetch the customer information from the Oracle database.

 Set up JAVA & and Oracle Database and Tomcat 9 and Weblogic Server.